lobzeg/machine_learning/README.md

 # machine_learning
-This is an ongoing project for designing a neural network for stock market trading, which is able to train efficiently on limited data.
+This is a naive attempt (mainly in order to learn more about neural networks) to design a neural network for stock market trading, which is able to train efficiently on limited data.
+Work on the project continues :)

 The neural network uses certain data on USD-RUB futures contracts as input: minimums, maximums, closing prices, volumes and four sets based on exponential moving averages; all eight sets are provided for the last 20 bars. extended_mew_si.txt is the file containing the input vectors.
 The output of the network is a normalized vector with three values.
 The greatest one detrmines what action is taken at the moment: buy stock, sell stock or do nothing.
 The file sl_200_si.txt contains the calculated results of buying and seliing at any point, which is used for calculating the evaluation functions.